volkovasystems/called/README.md

 # called
-Call callback once but better.
+Call the method once but better.